 Payday loans tend to have really strict terms for repayment that aren’t favorable to most people who use them.
 If you use a payday loan correctly, it can be a useful tool.
 If you pay the balance off within two weeks, then all those bad effects typically won’t apply.
 But most people who use payday loans can’t afford to pay them back that quickly.
 So, you end up in an endless cycle of automatic bank account charges and NSF fees.

-Warning sign #10: You’re putting off repayment of other debts
+10. You’ve put off repayment of other debts

 Debt repayment should be a juggling act.
 You shouldn’t need to defer your student loans while you pay your credit cards.
 The same is true for tax debt if you’ve filed for Currently Not Collectible (CNC) Status.
 So, if you’re juggling debt payments, you have too much debt.